Hip Dysplasia Specialist

 What are the classifications of hip dysplasia?

-Hip dysplasia is often characterized by when they occur in a patient’s life, as well as the severity of the symptoms.
+Hip dysplasia is often characterized by when it occurs in a patient’s life, as well as the severity of the symptoms.
 The classifications for hip dysplasia can include:

-- DDH or Developmental Dysplasia of the Hip – Is the preferred term for babies and children that develop hip dysplasia.
+- Developmental Dysplasia of the Hip (DDH) – Is the preferred term for babies and children that develop hip dysplasia.

-- CDH or Congenital Dislocation of the Hip – Refers to the malformation of the hip joint during fetal development.
+- Congenital Dislocation of the Hip (CDH) – Refers to the malformation of the hip joint during fetal development.

-- Acetabular Dysplasia – This occurs when there is inadequate development of an individual’s acetabulum during their adolescent and teenage years.
+- Acetabular Dysplasia – Occurs when there is inadequate development of an individual’s acetabulum during the adolescent and teenage years.